lassade/toctoc/README.md

 that Serde can serialize, such as `Mutex` which may fail to serialize due to poisoning.
 Also we only serialize to `String`, not to something like an i/o stream which may be fallible.

-### Different: JSON only

-The same approach in this library could be made to work for other data formats, but it is not a goal to enable that through what this library exposes.

-### Different: Structs only

-The knocknoc derive macros will refuse anything other than a braced struct with named fields.
-Enums and tuple structs are not supported.

-### Different: No customization

-Serde has tons of knobs for configuring the derived serialization and deserialization logic through attributes.
-Or for the ultimate level of configurability you can handwrite arbitrarily complicated implementations of its traits.

-knocknoc provides just one attribute which is `rename`, and severely restricts the kinds of on-the-fly manipulation that are possible in custom impls.
-If you need any of this, use Serde -- it's a great library.

 <br>